IELTS Semi-Formal Letter: Important Topics, Ways to Write, Samples and More

 • While a variety of phrases showcases your vocabulary range, avoid overly complex and potentially unnatural language.
 Additionally, overusing phrases can hinder your response’s effectiveness.

-• Prioritize accurate and contextually relevant phrases over complex or fancy ones.
+• Prioritise accurate and contextually relevant phrases over complex or fancy ones.

 • By focusing on clear communication and using these strategies effectively, you can demonstrate strong language skills and potentially improve your IELTS score.

-• explain what the company could do to help you
+• Explain how the company could help you

-• say how the course will be useful for your job
+• Explain how the course will be useful for your job

 I came across an advertisement for a Digital Marketing training course that I believe would significantly benefit my professional development and, consequently, the company’s success.

-The course covers a comprehensive range of digital marketing topics, from social media marketing to the ever-increasingly important SEO optimization.
-It’s designed to equip professionals in our industry with the skills to leverage digital marketing strategies for brand expansion and customer acquisition.
+The course covers a comprehensive range of digital marketing topics, from social media marketing to the ever-increasingly important SEO optimisation.
+It is designed to equip professionals in our industry with the skills to leverage digital marketing strategies for brand expansion and customer acquisition.

 I am confident that gaining deeper knowledge in this area would enable me to enhance my skill set, ultimately benefiting the company.
 By mastering social media marketing techniques, I am confident in my ability to drive revenue growth and share this expertise with colleagues in my department.